mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 ## The structure of the project

-The Monkey Finder app is small and simple but more complex apps can quickly need a lot more `Resources`.
+The Monkey Finder app is small and simple, but more complex apps can quickly need many more `Resources`.
 When this is the case, defining all the `Resources` in `App.xaml` becomes hard to manage.

 We'll move the `Resources` into separate `ResourceDictionaries`.